mpv-player/mpv-examples/libmpv/README.md

 easily possible with raw window embedding).
 It seems to have stability problems on OSX when using the Qt toolkit.

+Both on X11 and win32, the player will fill the window referenced by the "wid" option fully and letterbox the video (i.e. add black bars if the aspect ratio of the window and the video mismatch).

+Setting the "input-vo-keyboard" may be required to get keyboard input through the embedded window, if this is desired.

 ### OpenGL embedding

 This method lets you use libmpv's OpenGL renderer directly.
 You create an